erikfransson/CCBuilder/README.md

 Work flow
 ----------
-There is a number of input parameters thats need to be set before.
+There is a number of input parameters that need to be set in order to run CCbuilder.

 * Volume fraction goal, vol_frac_goal
 * System size, L